zcash/zips/drafts/bitcartel-nu0-tx-format/draft.rst

 Version Group Id
 ----------------

-The version group id is a random and unique identifier assigned to a transaction format version or a group of soft-forking transaction format versions.
+The version group id is a non-zero, random and unique identifier assigned to a transaction format version or a group of soft-forking transaction format versions.
 The version group id helps nodes disambiguate between branches using the same version number.

 That is, it prevents a client on one branch of the network from attempting to parse transactions intended for another branch, in the situation where the transactions share the same format version number but are actually specified differently.
 For example, Zcash and Zclone both define their own custom v3 transaction formats, but each will have its own unique version group id, so that they can reject v3 transactions with unknown version group ids.